teckmonster/pickupstrength/_posts/2018-10-11-Beginner-Guide-To-Strength-Training-How-To-Start-Lifting-Weights.markdown

 For those who train at home and are not use to barbell squats, you can start with a couple body squat for warm-up and pick up the 12kg (~ 25 lbs) or 16kg kettlebells for goblet squat.

-#### Starting Steangth - learn these 3 basic barbell techniques
+#### Starting Strength - learn these 3 basic barbell techniques

 There are many exercises out there you can do to improve your strength and wellness.
 When starting anything new, do not introduce too much variety.
 Sometimes, it can be overwhelmed.
 I recommend getting the basic barbell techniques (squat, bench or overhead press, and deadlift) down.
 There are tons of tutorials videos to learn how to perform the movement.

 I have a [printable version][program] of training program so you can get an idea what it is like.
-I do highly recommended to get a local coach so you get your basic cover.
+I do highly recommend to get a local coach, so you get your basic cover.

 [program]: https://pickupstrength.com/strength/complete-4-week-training-program-beginner/